cmg777/starter-academic-v501/content/home/markdownBlock.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title: My New Section
 subtitle:
-weight: 01  # section position on page
+weight: 02  # section position on page

+# Activate this widget? true/false
+active: false

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.